The way to solve the smoking problem is obvious

 Why do people use tobacco in the first place?
 The answer to this question underlies the whole problem.

 If we ask smokers why they smoke, the usual immediate response is that they don’t know.
-But after a little time and thought, common answers emerge that it’s enjoyable or relaxing, or both.
+But after a little thought, common answers emerge that it’s enjoyable or relaxing, or both.
 These reasons make no sense.
 What other normal human activity is so enjoyable that it needs to be indulged in repeatedly to such an extent every day?
 And, if smoking is relaxing, what state were smokers in just before they smoked.
 Clearly, not relaxed.
 And why is that?
 Because smoking, quite apart from relieving stress, causes stress through the mechanism of nicotine withdrawal.

 Quitting smoking means returning to the happy state, other things being equal, that smokers were in before they started smoking.
-This should be a matter for rejoicing!
+This should be a matter for rejoicing.
 Smokers need to understand that never again having to poison themselves with tobacco fumes is marvellous!
 It’s essential to view quitting smoking in this light.
 If one approaches it with hesitation, doubt, or even foreboding you’re setting yourself up for failure.
-Also, contrary to what orthodox quit smoking clinics will tell you, quitting smoking is not a process or a ‘journey’: it’s a state.
+Also, contrary to what orthodox quit smoking clinics will tell you, quitting smoking is not a process or a journey: it’s a state.
 Either you smoke or you don’t.
 Furthermore, as a smoker you have an urgent need to quit right now – not next week or next month or at some vague time in the future.
 That’s why, as I explain in detail, it’s a bad idea to set a quit smoking date.

 Now let’s return to the curious idea of tobacco harm reduction.
 This implies either that quitting tobacco use is too difficult, so if smokers can’t or won’t quit, then at least let them continue in thrall to their nicotine addiction – for such it is – in a way that is (probably) less harmful than smoking cigarettes.
 This is counsel of despair and almost an insult.
 It arises in the minds of orthodox smoking cessation counsellors because of their failure to appreciate that the only reason smokers smoke is nicotine addiction.
 Counter-intuitively, perhaps, once this fact is grasped, quitting smoking can be easy.